Elmonade/AutoSuspender/README.md

 this board covers up all the pins on the microcontroller blocking the further connection to different sensors.
 Additional wiring is required to expose the pins.

-:grey_exclamation: For this project, Expansion board with external DHT11/22 sensor might be more suitable.
+:speech_balloon: For this project, Expansion board with external DHT11/22 sensor might be more suitable.
 However in my case pysense is used due to time and budget limitations.

 **Figure 3**: Jumper wires.